 The Role of Innovation and R&D Investment to Level Up and Achieve Net Zero: A Cross-sector Perspective

-A recording of the WIG Webinar The Role of Innovation and R&D Investment to Level Up and Achieve Net Zero: A Cross-sector Perspective with Alexandra Jones, Director of Science, Research and Innovation, BEIS, Dr Arun Harish, Director of Strategy, CPI and Prof. Chris White, Director of Industrial Policy and Insight Centre at the MTC, Visiting Professor of Industrial Strategy at Loughborough University
+With speakers including Alexandra Jones, Director of Science, Research and Innovation, BEIS, Dr Arun Harish, Director of Strategy, CPI and Prof. Chris White, Director of Industrial Policy and Insight Centre at the MTC, Visiting Professor of Industrial Strategy at Loughborough University.

 The UK has a stated goal of achieving investment in Research & Development that accounts for 2.4% of GDP.
 To enable this BEIS laid out the R&D Roadmap in July 2020, followed by the R&D People and Culture Strategy in July 2021.
 On top of that, the recently published Levelling Up whitepaper committed to increasing domestic public investment in R&D outside the Greater South East by at least 40% by 2030.
 This has been done to leverage at least twice as much private sector investment over the long term to stimulate innovation and productivity growth.